OXID-eSales/vat_tbe_services/README.md

 * **composer require oxid-esales/evat-module:^4.1** to install the latest version from GitHub, compatible with eShop Version 7.2
 * **composer require oxid-esales/evat-module:^4.2** to install the latest version from GitHub, compatible with eShop Version 7.3
 * **composer require oxid-esales/evat-module:^4.3** to install the latest version from GitHub, compatible with eShop Version 7.4
+* **composer require oxid-esales/evat-module:^4.4** to install the latest version from GitHub, compatible with eShop Version 7.5

 and [activate the module](https://docs.oxid-esales.com/developer/en/7.0/development/modules_components_themes/module/installation_setup/setup.html).